 - It’s tangy and citrusy, and if you’re a fan of lemons, this dressing is for you.

-This lemon vinaigrette will enhance any salad rather than take over as some dressings will do.
+This lemon vinaigrette will enhance any salad rather than take over as some dressings tend to do.

 This dressing has the perfect balance of flavors – a little tanginess from the lemon juice, a bit of sweetness from the maple syrup and a dash of spice from the Dijon mustard.

-- Salads – such as my Strawberry Arugula Salad, Mediterranean Quinoa Salad, Kale Citrus Salad, or even my Italian Potato Salad!
+It taste great on salads, such as a Strawberry Arugula Salad, Mediterranean Quinoa Salad, Kale Citrus Salad, or even an Italian Potato Salad!
+Alternatively, use it to marinate fresh vegetables before roasting or grilling them..

 How to Make a Lemon Vinaigrette

-Once I’ve prepared the dressing, I set it aside while I prepare my salad.
-And once I’m ready to enjoy my meal, I give it a little shake and drizzle it on!
+Once the dressing is ready, set it aside while you prepare the salad.
+When you’re ready to use it, give it a little shake and drizzle it over the salad.

 Tips for Making the Best Lemon Vinaigrette